RagnarB83/ash-documentation/docs/elstructure_analysis.rst

 It reads all files in a directory with a given extension (e.g. .gbw, .molden, .nat) and creates difference densities w.r.t. to a reference file (e.g. HF.gbw).

-This function use Multiwfn via the Multiwfn-ASH interface (See :doc:`Multiwfn_interface` for details).
+This function use Multiwfn via the Multiwfn-ASH interface (See :doc:`Multiwfn-interface` for details).

 .. code-block:: python